Core Goal 4: Enhance Outreach and Education

 These programs will be featured in the Girl Scout Program Brochure that gets sent to over 100 Scout families.
 This partnership has great potential to reach a wide audience of people and to inform them of the Tanoma AMD Wetlands.

-OSM/VISTA Andrea Rocchio, OSM/VISTA with the Upper Tennessee River Roundtable (UTRR) in Abingdon, VA, is also working with Girl Scout troops in her area.
+OSMRE/VISTA Andrea Rocchio, OSMRE/VISTA with the Upper Tennessee River Roundtable (UTRR) in Abingdon, VA, is also working with Girl Scout troops in her area.
 In March, Rocchio gave a presentation called "Who Polluted the River" to a Girl Scout troop about to embark on a cleanup venture for the Great American Cleanup in Abingdon, VA.

 Rocchio is also coordinating scout troops for the Great American Cleanup scout badge competition.
 Working with Riverworks, the Upper Tennessee River Roundtable is organizing 80+ scouts with ages between 6 to 18-years-old.
 The cleanup will conclude May 31st.
 Rocchio has taken the reins of a canoe project from former OSM/VISTA Josh Larsen.
 Canoe trips with UTRR are a staple in Southwest Virginia, and the organization received a grant to provide canoe trips to high school students and youth organizations.